Transport in Tirunelveli: Bus Stations

-There are 4 bus stands in Tirunelveli city, the Bharat Ratna Dr. MGR Bus Stand, the Junction Bus Stand, the Palayamkottai Bus Stand, and the Omni Bus Stand.
+There are 4 bus stands in Tirunelveli city, the Bharat Ratna Dr. M.G.R.
+Bus Stand, the Periyar Junction Bus Stand, the Palayamkottai Bus Stand, and the Omni Bus Stand.
 The Main bus station was relocated from Tirunelveli Junction to Veinthankulam near Perumalpuram in 2003.
 The main bus stand has been developed under the Smart City Projects at a total cost of Rs.
 50.72 crores (500.72 million).
 Renamed as the Bharat Ratna Dr. MGR Bus Stand, it was inaugurated by Chief Minister M.K.
-Stalin on 8th December 2021 through video conferencing.
+Stalin on 8 December 2021 through video conferencing.
 It is the 3rd largest bus terminal in Tamil Nadu after Koyambedu in Chennai and Madurai Mattuthavani.
 The Junction Periyar Old Bus Stand serves as the main Intra-city Bus Terminal.
 Some Omni buses due to traffic in and around the bus stand, operate on the North and South Bypass roads.
 Palayankottai Bus Stand is also an important Intra-city bus terminal.

 A large network of interstate and intrastate buses ply to various destinations.
 There is a good co-existence of both private and public transport networks in the city round the clock.
 The Tirunelveli Division of the TNSTC (Tamil Nadu State Transport Corporation) serves the district's road transport needs with a string of local and Mofussil services.
-Tamil Nadu's State Express Bus Corporation (SETC) operates express services to Chennai, Bengaluru, Salem, Coimbatore, Tirupur, Nagapattinam, Velankanni, Erode, Kumbakonam, Mayiladuthurai, Chidambaram, Cuddalore, Puducherry, Viluppuram, Tirupati, Thiruvananthapuram, Kollam, Ernakulam, Udagamandalam (Ooty), Nagercoil, Kanyakumari, Marthandam, etc. The Kerala State Road transport Corporation (KSRTC) operates buses to Thiruvananthapuram, Kollam, Alapuzzha, Ernakulam, etc. There are omnibuses running to Chennai, Coimbatore, Bangalore.
+Tamil Nadu's State Express Bus Corporation (SETC) operates express services to Chennai, Bengaluru, Salem, Coimbatore, Tirupur, Nagapattinam, Velankanni, Erode, Thanjavur,Kumbakonam, Mayiladuthurai, Chidambaram, Cuddalore, Puducherry, Viluppuram, Tirupati, Thiruvananthapuram, Kollam, Ernakulam, Udagamandalam (Ooty), Nagercoil, Kanyakumari, Marthandam, etc. The Kerala State Road transport Corporation (KSRTC) operates buses to Kollam, chenganacherry.
+There are omnibuses running to Chennai, Coimbatore, Bangalore.
 Omnibuses run as Inter-city Buses also.